urbit/urbit.org-reloaded/content/using/running/vere.md

 binary, v1.9 or later will not automatically perform this step, so it must be done with the `dock` utility ([see below](#dock)).

-The `pace` mentioned in the path above is a new feature, and repesents a release channel.
+The `pace` mentioned in the path above is a new feature, and represents a release channel.
 At the time of writing, the default `pace` is `live`, which is for standard, stable releases.
 Alternative release channels will be introduced in the future, for things such as pre-release testing, nightly builds, etc. The `pace` is specified in a text file at `[pier]/.bin/pace`.

 Along with docking, a binary upgrade feature has also been introduced.
 If you